dgaleano/surveytest/readme.md

 Change the working directory to the project

-cd survey/
+_cd surveytest/_

 Intalling the laravel dependencies

-php composer install
+_php composer install_ this will download the dependencies this can late depending of your internet connection

 Now we execute the below script for install database

-./install_db
+_./install_db_

 now run the server

-php -S localhost:8000 -t public/
+_php -S localhost:8000 -t public/_